Close

 9

-client to identify the roles and responsibilities of the regulated member and other health care providers involved in the client’s ongoing care, and
+client to identify the roles and responsibilities of the regulated member and other health care providers involved in the client’s ongoing care; and

 9

-accepting health care provider(s) to provide any pertinent clinical information, including treatment plans and recommendations for follow-up care
+accepting health care provider(s) to provide any pertinent clinical information, including treatment plans and recommendations for follow-up care.

 9

-Transfer of Client Files
+Transfer of Patient Files

 It is important to obtain appropriate authorization (i.e., consent) from the client before transferring any copies of medical records.
-The RRT should ensure the original records are retained in the event there is some question at a later time about the care you provided to the patient, or in the event of a complaint to the CRTOorlegal action surrounding the care or the termination.
+The RT should ensure the original records are retained in the event there is some question at a later time about the care you provided to the patient, or in the event of a complaint to the CRTO or legal action surrounding the care or the termination.
 In addition, the RT should advise the client of the need to transfer copies of medical records to the new physician.
 You should also request the necessary consent to make the transfer.
 Consider any Privacy Commission or CRTOguidelinesthatmight apply to the transfer of client records.

 How this Guide Links to the Professional Misconduct Regulation